+- GCSE 3D Design

 - GCSE Design Technology

 - GCSE Art

 - BTEC Sport

 - GCSE Computer Science

 - GCSE Drama

 - GCSE Food and Nutrition

 - GCSE French

 - GCSE Spanish

 - GCSE German

 - GCSE Latin

 - GCSE Geography

 - GCSE History

 - BTEC Health and Social Care

 - GCSE Media Studies

 - GCSE Music

 - GCSE Physical Education

 - GCSE Photography

 - GCSE Religious Studies

 - GCSE Triple

 Sciences

 - BTEC Media

-- Technical Award in Construction and the Built Environment

-Students will eventually study THREE of their FOUR chosen Option subjects.
+Students will eventually study THREE of their FOUR chosen option subjects.
 We will try to ensure that everyone gets their top three choices, with particular focus on their 'Pool A' option.
 However, this is not always possible.
 For that reason, everyone needs to be happy with the prospect of studying all of the subjects they choose.
-Should an Option not get sufficient uptake, it may be removed as an Option.
+Should an option not get sufficient uptake, it may be removed as an option.
 If this happens, then we will discuss other options with you.